 This Creamy One Pot Spinach Orzo is better than any boxed pasta side you’ll get at grocery store.
 It’s easy, full of good-for-you ingredients and will pair perfectly with just about any e

 - 1/2 cup diced onion

 - 2 cups whole-wheat orzo

-- Heat a medium pot to a medium heat.
+Heat a medium pot over a medium heat.
 Add butter.
-Add onion and garlic.
+Once the butter melts, add the onion and garlic.
 Saute until slightly softened and fragrant, about 2 minutes.
 Add orzo.
-Toss to coat in butter, Toast orzo, stirring often, until some pieces are slightly brown.
+Toss to coat in butter, garlic and onion.
+Toast the orzo, stirring often until some pieces are slightly toasted and brown.

-- Add chicken stock and salt.
+Stir in the the chicken stock and salt.
 Bring to a boil and reduce to a simmer.
-Cover and cook for 10-12 minutes or until orzo is aldente and most of the chicken stock has been absorbed.
-You may need to stir halfway through to prevent the orzo from sticking.
-If the orzo is still not done once the liquid has absorbed add in another ¼ cup of chicken stock.
+Cover and cook for 10-12 minutes or until the orzo is aldente and most of the chicken stock has been absorbed.
+Make sure to stir the orzo a few times so it doesn't stick to the bottom of the pan.
+If the orzo is still not done when the liquid has all been absorbed, add in another 1/4 cup of chicken stock.